jmh3434/java-precourse/Precourse Java.md

-Mainly, we are interested in the status (our Twitter status)
+Mainly, we are interested in the status – our new Twitter status

 #### Example Request

-To obtain the generated oauth_nonce, oauth_token, and oauth_signature you can use a REST tool such as Insomnia or Postman.

 ```
 curl -XPOST